Two issues deter passengers from using buses more than anything else.

 Known as a 'Rotel' eight of these specialist bus trailers were built in the late 1960 in the then Czechoslovakia.

 The Rotels featured 30 beds divided into single (6x) and double cabins (12x), two dressing rooms (men's and ladies) and two bathrooms.
 The extended section featured toilets which were accessed via separate doors.

 Each of the beds had its own lighting, ventilation, hangers, bottle and glass holders.
 As with ordinary (domestic) trailer caravans it was forbidden to be in the Rotel whilst it was in motion.

-These images were sourced from the free online "Wikipedia" encyclopædia - this link (which opens in a new window) leads to a generic page showing these and more images of the night bus trailer.
+This link leads to a generic "Wikipedia" encyclopædia page showing these and more images of the night bus trailer:-

 Making a complete contrast to the triple deck bus seen above is the 1½ deck bus.

 The idea of a bus having only half a deck might seem somewhat bizarre, but such vehicles really did exist - in both motorbus and trolleybus form.

 The example seen here was built in 1956 and now lives at The Trolleybus Museum at Sandtoft - http://www.sandtoft.org.uk/ It originated from the German city of Aachen.

 Clicking any of the 1½ deck bus images will lead to a dedicated page showing more (and larger) images in a popup window; alternatively clicking here will open the page in a new full-size window .

 This looks like an articulated lorry cab + trailer combination which has a speciality body designed for carrying passengers.